afdean/dotfiles/README.md

 Collection of system files, as well as scripts for setting up my devices

+## Usage

+Run symlink.sh and specify files and folders to be linked in the script

 ## Links

 Useful information used in creating this repo